vrdhotre/G-AppScript-for-Calendar-Events/README.md

 ## License

-This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments